Leonard and Hungry Paul

-Leonard and Hungry Paul is an Irish comedy-drama television series for RTÉ and BBC Northern Ireland.
-Released on 17 October 2025, it is an adaptation of the novel of the same name by Rónán Hession.
+Leonard and Hungry Paul is an Irish-British comedy drama television series for RTÉ and BBC Northern Ireland.
+It is an adaptation of the novel of the same name by Rónán Hession and premiered on 17 October 2025.
 The series is narrated by Julia Roberts and follows the quiet, introspective lives of two friends navigating small but meaningful changes in suburban Dublin.
-It combines gentle humour with character-driven storytelling, emphasising friendship, personal growth and the subtle drama of ordinary life.
+It combines gentle humour with character-driven storytelling, emphasising friendship, personal growth, and the subtle drama of ordinary life.

 Premise

 Leonard and Hungry Paul are two friends who bond over board games in suburban Dublin.
 Leonard is a reserved writer of children’s encyclopaedias who has lived a largely solitary life, while Hungry Paul is more easygoing and content with casual employment.
 When Leonard experiences a personal loss, the pair navigate subtle changes in their routines, relationships, and social lives.
 The series explores themes of friendship, personal growth, and the quiet value of ordinary life, balancing gentle humour with introspective character development.
 The narrative focuses on small, meaningful moments rather than dramatic events, emphasising character interactions and emotional nuance.